kubernetes/enhancements/keps/sig-node/20200203-memory-manager.md

 Note:
 - Memory Manager only supports single NUMA affinity, because Linux kernel does not have such a mechanism to reserve memory or set memory limit per NUMA node.

 In deployment phase, Memory Manager updates its `Memory Map` on an amount of memory and hugepages as much as a container requests.
 After that, Memory Manager enforces a consumption of memory and hugepage for the container to a specific NUMA node which Topology Manager selected, by seting [CPUSET enforcement](#cpuset-enforcement).
-Note that containers of Guaruanteed Pod of which Mamory Manager takes care are guaranteed to consume allocated memory and hugepages on the designated NUMA node while other Pods are deployed later, by utilizing [OOM score enforcement](#oom-score-enforcement) system of Kubelet.
+Note that containers of Guaranteed Pod of which Memory Manager takes care are guaranteed to consume allocated memory and hugepages on the designated NUMA node while other Pods are deployed later, by utilizing [OOM score enforcement](#oom-score-enforcement) system of Kubelet.

 By the help of Memory Manager, Topology Manager with _single-numa-node_ policy can coordinate memory and hugepages along with other compute resources like CPU cores and NIC device to same NUMA node.
 More details of this component are listed below.